 Every state across the country is home to plastics manufacturers and establishments engaged in plastics processing, marketing, support and captive activities that collectively comprise one of the U.S.’s largest manufacturing sectors.
 From polymers to products, many of these facilities contribute to or directly produce goods that have environmental benefits – from helping make automobiles more fuel-efficient to recycling products that keep plastics out of landfills.
 In the process, employers are committed to minimizing impacts on human health and the environment.

-The Plastics Industry Association (PLASTICS) has an Environmental Issues Task Group of the EHS+ Committee.
-We invite all members to participate and hold meetings three times annually.
-Additionally, we host interim conference calls.
+The Plastics Industry Association (PLASTICS) has an Environmental Issues Task Group of the EHS+ Committee in which all members are invited to participate.
+Meetings are held twice per year with interim calls.

 The EHS+ Committee’s Environmental Issues Task Group addresses topics including: